docpad/docpad-plugin-cleanurls/README.md

 Enable to generate `document.url`s like `'/beep/'` instead of `/beep`.
 Defaults to `false`.

 ### collectionName
-You can use this property (defaults to `html`) to apply cleanurls to a custom collection only.
+You can use this property (defaults to `html`) to apply cleanurls to a custom collection.

 For instance, if you are wanting to exclude all documents that have `cleanurls: false` in the meta data, then add the following to your docpad configuration file: